dotnet/docs-aspire/docs/frameworks/dapr.md

 ## Adding the Dapr SDK

-To use Dapr APIs from .NET Aspire resources, you can use the [Dapr SDK for ASP.NET Core (`Dapr.AspNetCore`) library](https://www.nuget.org/packages/Dapr.AspNetCore/).
+To use Dapr APIs from .NET Aspire resources, you can use the [📦 Dapr.AspNetCore/](https://www.nuget.org/packages/Dapr.AspNetCore/).
 The Dapr SDK provides a set of APIs to interact with Dapr sidecars.

 > [!NOTE]
 > Use the `Dapr.AspNetCore` library for the Dapr integration with ASP.NET (DI integration, registration of subscriptions, etc.).
-Non-ASP.NET apps (such as console apps) can just use the [`Dapr.Client` library](https://www.nuget.org/packages/Dapr.Client) to make calls through the Dapr sidecar.
+Non-ASP.NET apps (such as console apps) can just use the [📦 Dapr.Client](https://www.nuget.org/packages/Dapr.Client) to make calls through the Dapr sidecar.

 ### [.NET CLI](#tab/dotnet-cli)